schadis/DMWC-Warrior/README.md

 * added FurryProt Rotation (FurryProt untested)
 * added shild swap mechanic in FurryProt rota for kicks
 * added engineering items (sapper charge, nades, dynamite)  !!!(will work with my DMWC fork or after merge)!!!
+* pls be aware that intercept or thunderclap will swap you out of defstance
+* it will not swap back until revenge procs and Conditions of ragelost setting is met

 ## 23.08.2020